-The basis for distributing the shares is an agreement negotiated between the Works Council and the Management Board in February 2012.
-The agreement awards €2,335.00 of profit-sharing to each full-time employee for 2014 as well as the employer contribution for social security payments.
+The basis for distributing the shares is an agreement negotiated between the Works Council and the Management Board in February 2016.
+The agreement awards €2,200 of profit-sharing to each full-time employee for 2015 as well as the employer contribution for social security payments.
 Half of the profit-sharing payment was settled in shares and half in cash which covers the tax and social contributions.
-The price determination to determine the numbers allocated shares in the profit-sharing program was made on June 10, 2015.
+The price to determine the number of shares to be allocated under the profit-sharing program was set on June 9, 2016.

 To be eligible for the program, employees must have had three years of continuous employment at Fresenius SE & Co.
-KGaA on December 31, 2014, its direct affiliated companies or affiliated companies of Fresenius Kabi and certain other affiliated companies as identified in the Works Council agreement.
+KGaA on December 31, 2015, its direct affiliated companies or affiliated companies of Fresenius Kabi and certain other affiliated companies as identified in the Works Council agreement.
 At that time, eligible employees must have not been under notice or in an executive position, as defined by Fresenius.
 Intercompany transfers are counted in full.

 As part of the Fresenius SE & Co.
-KGaA profit-sharing program for 2014, the following ordinary shares were purchased and distributed to employees, and the remaining, not distributed, shares re-sold:
+KGaA profit-sharing program for 2015, the following ordinary shares were purchased and distributed to employees, and the remaining, not distributed, shares re-sold: